Since 1998 15,000+ Happy Guests Sherpa Owned & Operated Company

 In Nepal, there are treks for all levels, from easy trekking in the valleys to trek of more than twenty days crossing passes over 5000m altitudes and requiring walking 5-7 hours per day.

 Beyond training and fitness, one must be aware of a major factor, the risk of AMS (altitude Mountains sickness).
 Some people feel it from 2500m and it's something to take very seriously.
 For the first time trekkers, it is generally recommended not to over-estimate and choose a trek not amounting too high.
-Here are the tops Treks that stay below 4000 meters.
+Here are the tops Short Treks in Nepal that stay below 4000 meters.

 A. Everest view trek- 11 days